National Basketball League of Canada: Champions

-The London Lightning have the most championships with five wins, the Windsor Express are second with two wins.
+The London Lightning have the most championships with six wins, the Windsor Express are second with two wins.
 The Halifax Rainmen and the Island Storm have appeared in two league finals failing to win the trophy.
 The Sudbury Five are currently the only active team to have never reached the finals.

 Player records

 Statistics below are for all-time leaders at the end of the 2022 regular season.

 Awards

 The NBL Canada annually announces the winners of eight awards.
 Players can be named Most Valuable Player, Canadian of the Year, Defensive Player of the Year, Rookie of the Year, Newcomer of the Year, Sixth Man of the Year.
 The league also awards the Coach of the Year and Executive of the Year.
 In addition, the top player in the NBL Canada Finals wins Finals Most Valuable Player.
 After the 2015–16 season, the league started announcing Commissioner's Awards to groups that helped support it, including ownership groups, teams, and referees.
 These awards were first handed out by Dave Magley.

 Until the 2013–14 season, the NBL Canada held All-Star Weekend every year.
 In the 2012 game, players Joey Haywood and Eddie Smith chose each team through a fantasy draft.
 The best performer in the game was named All-Star Game Most Valuable Player.
 Starting with the next All-Star game, the league began matching top players from the Central Division with those from the Atlantic Division.
 At least three Canadian players were required on each team.
 The NBL Canada discontinued the event after the 2014 game.